nf-core/rnaseq/docs/output.md

 </details>

 When `--remove_ribo_rna` is specified, the pipeline uses [SortMeRNA](https://github.com/biocore/sortmerna) for the removal of ribosomal RNA.
 By default, [rRNA databases](https://github.com/biocore/sortmerna/tree/master/data/rRNA_databases) defined in the SortMeRNA GitHub repo are used.
 You can see an example in the pipeline Github repository in `assets/rrna-default-dbs.txt` which is used by default via the `--ribo_database_manifest` parameter.
 Please note that commercial/non-academic entities require [`licensing for SILVA`](https://www.arb-silva.de/silva-license-information) for these default databases.
+Please also note that SortMeRNA is not designed to annotate the origin of rRNA reads and that shown databases are not informational of these origins (ie counts tha hit with silva-bac are not an indication of bacterial contamination in an eukariot RNA-seq experiment).

 ![MultiQC - SortMeRNA hit count plot](images/mqc_sortmerna.png)